NLnetLabs/unbound-manual/source/manpages/unbound.conf.rst

     Default is disabled.
     If enabled, then reverse lookups in private address space are not validated.
-    This is usually required whenever unblock-lan-zones is used.
+    This is usually required whenever
+    :ref:`unblock-lan-zones:<unbound.conf.unblock-lan-zones>` is used.

 .. _unbound.conf.local-zone:

 local-zone: *<zone> <type>*
     Configure a local zone.
-    The type determines the answer to give if there is no match from local-data.
+    The type determines the answer to give if there is no match from :ref:`local-data:<unbound.conf.local-data>`.
-    The types are deny, refuse, static, transparent, redirect, nodefault, typetransparent, inform, inform_deny, inform_redirect, always_transparent,
+    The types are
+    :ref:`deny<unbound.conf.local-zone.type.deny>`,
+    :ref:`refuse<unbound.conf.local-zone.type.refuse>`,
+    :ref:`static<unbound.conf.local-zone.type.static>`,
+    :ref:`transparent<unbound.conf.local-zone.type.transparent>`,
+    :ref:`redirect<unbound.conf.local-zone.type.redirect>`,
+    :ref:`nodefault<unbound.conf.local-zone.type.nodefault>`,
+    :ref:`typetransparent<unbound.conf.local-zone.type.typetransparent>`,
+    :ref:`inform<unbound.conf.local-zone.type.inform>`,
+    :ref:`inform_deny<unbound.conf.local-zone.type.inform_deny>`,
+    :ref:`inform_redirect<unbound.conf.local-zone.type.inform_redirect>`,
+    :ref:`always_transparent<unbound.conf.local-zone.type.always_transparent>`,
+    :ref:`always_refuse<unbound.conf.local-zone.type.always_refuse>`,
+    :ref:`always_nxdomain<unbound.conf.local-zone.type.always_nxdomain>`,
+    :ref:`always_null<unbound.conf.local-zone.type.always_null>`,
+    :ref:`noview<unbound.conf.local-zone.type.noview>`,
-    always_refuse, always_nxdomain, always_null, noview, and are explained
+    and are explained below.
-    below.
     After that the default settings are listed.
-    Use local-data: to enter data into the local zone.
+    Use :ref:`local-data:<unbound.conf.local-data>` to enter data into the local zone.
     Answers for local zones are authoritative DNS answers.
     By default the zones are class IN.

-    If you need more complicated authoritative data, with referrals, wildcards, CNAME/DNAME support, or DNSSEC authoritative service, setup a stub-zone for it as detailed in the stub zone section below.
+    If you need more complicated authoritative data, with referrals, wildcards, CNAME/DNAME support, or DNSSEC authoritative service, setup a :ref:`stub-zone:<unbound.conf.stub>` for it as detailed in the stub zone section below.
-    A stub-zone can be used to have unbound send queries to another server, an authoritative server, to fetch the information.
+    A :ref:`stub-zone:<unbound.conf.stub>` can be used to have unbound send queries to another server, an authoritative server, to fetch the information.
-    With a forward-zone, unbound sends queries to a server that is a recursive server to fetch the information.
+    With a :ref:`forward-zone:<unbound.conf.forward>`, unbound sends
+    queries to a server that is a recursive server to fetch the information.
-    With an auth-zone a zone can be loaded from file and used, it can be used like a local-zone for users downstream, or the auth-zone information can be used to fetch information from when resolving like it is an upstream server.
+    With an :ref:`auth-zone:<unbound.conf.auth>` a zone can be loaded from file and used, it can be used like a local zone for users downstream, or the :ref:`auth-zone:<unbound.conf.auth>` information can be used to fetch information from when resolving like it is an upstream server.
+    The :ref:`forward-zone:<unbound.conf.forward>` and
-    The forward-zone and auth-zone options are described in their sections below.
+    :ref:`auth-zone:<unbound.conf.auth>` options are described in their
+    sections below.
-    If you want to perform filtering of the information that the users can fetch, the local-zone and local-data statements allow for this, but also the rpz functionality can be used, described in the RPZ section.
+    If you want to perform filtering of the information that the users can fetch, the :ref:`local-zone:<unbound.conf.local-zone>` and
+    :ref:`local-data:<unbound.conf.local-data>` statements allow for this, but
+    also the :ref:`rpz:<unbound.conf.rpz>` functionality can be used, described in the RPZ section.

+    .. _unbound.conf.local-zone.type.deny:

     deny
         Do not send an answer, drop the query.
         If there is a match from local data, the query is answered.

+    .. _unbound.conf.local-zone.type.refuse:

     refuse
         Send an error message reply, with rcode REFUSED.
         If there is a match from local data, the query is answered.

+    .. _unbound.conf.local-zone.type.static:

     static
         If there is a match from local data, the query is answered.
-        Otherwise, the query is answered with nodata or nxdomain.
+        Otherwise, the query is answered with NODATA or NXDOMAIN.
-        For a negative answer a SOA is included in the answer if present as local-data for the zone apex domain.
+        For a negative answer a SOA is included in the answer if present as :ref:`local-data:<unbound.conf.local-data>` for the zone apex domain.

+    .. _unbound.conf.local-zone.type.transparent:

     transparent
-        If there is a match from local data, the query is answered.
+        If there is a match from :ref:`local-data:<unbound.conf.local-data>`, the query is answered.
         Otherwise if the query has a different name, the query is resolved normally.
-        If the query is for a name given in localdata but no such type of data is given in localdata, then a noerror nodata answer is returned.
+        If the query is for a name given in :ref:`local-data:<unbound.conf.local-data>` but no such type of data is given in localdata, then a NOERROR NODATA answer is returned.
-        If no local-zone is given local-data causes a transparent zone to be created by default.
+        If no :ref:`local-zone:<unbound.conf.local-zone>` is given
+        :ref:`local-data:<unbound.conf.local-data>` causes a transparent zone
+        to be created by default.

+    .. _unbound.conf.local-zone.type.typetransparent:

     typetransparent
         If there is a match from local data, the query is answered.
         If the query is for a different name, or for the same name but for a different type, the query is resolved normally.
+        So, similar to
+        :ref:`transparent<unbound.conf.local-zone.type.transparent>` but types
-        So, similar to transparent but types that are not listed in local data are resolved normally, so if an A record is in the local data that does not cause a nodata reply for AAAA queries.
+        that are not listed in local data are resolved normally, so if an A record is in the local data that does not cause a NODATA reply for AAAA queries.

+    .. _unbound.conf.local-zone.type.redirect:

     redirect
         The query is answered from the local data for the zone name.